Monotonicity of Fitness Landscapes and Mutation Rate Control: Fisher's geometric model of adaptation in Hamming space

-\begin{remark}[Optimal mutation operator] Mutation in biology is much more complex than described above, and its precise mathematical modelling involves many parameters.
-One parameter point mutation, however, is optimal in a certain sense: it is a solution of one specific variational problem of minimisation of expected distance between points $a$ and $b$ in a Hamming space subject to a constraint on mutual information between $a$ and $b$.
-We define and solve this problem in \ref{sec:variational}.
-The optimal solutions are conditional probabilities having exponential form $P_\beta(b\mid a)\propto\exp[-\beta\,d_H(a,b)]$, where parameter $\beta>0$, called the inverse temperature, is related to the constraint on mutual information.
-Because Hamming metric $d_H(a,b)=\|a-b\|_H$ is computed as the sum $\sum_{i=1}^l\delta_{a_i}(b_i)$ of elementary distances $\delta_{a_i}(b_i)$ between letters $a_i$ and $b_i$ in $i$th position in the sequence, and the values of $\delta_{a_i}(b_i)$ do not depend on the position $i$, the exponential conditional probability factorises into the product $P_\beta(b\mid a)\propto\prod_{i=1}^l e^{-\beta\,\delta_{a_i}(b_i)}$ corresponding to independent substitution of letters $a_i$ into $b_i$ with equal probabilities $\mu/(\alpha-1)$, where $\mu$ is related to the inverse temperature $\beta$.
-Changing the representation space $\cH$ and its metric will result in a different optimal mutation operation.
-For example, if $\cH$ is the space of variable length sequences with Levenshtain metric, then optimal mutation $P_\beta(b\mid a)$ will involve independent substitutions, insertions and deletions.
-If elementary distances $\delta_{a_i}(b_i)$ are different between different pairs of letters, then there will be different parameters for different pairs.
-If elementary distances depend on the position $i$ in a sequence or the metric $d(a,b)$ is not the sum of elementary distances, then the optimal mutation is a more complex process with non-independent substitutions, insertions or deletions, the phenomenon known in biology as epistasis. \end{remark}
+We note that simple, one parameter point mutation is optimal in a certain sense: it is the solution of a variational problem of minimisation of expected distance between points $a$ and $b$ in a Hamming space subject to a constraint on mutual information between $a$ and $b$ \citep[see][]{Belavkin11:_itw11,Belavkin11:_qbic11}.
+The constraint on mutual information between strings $a$ and $b$ represents the fact that perfect copying is not possible.
+The optimal solutions to this problem are conditional probabilities having exponential form $P_\beta(b\mid a)\propto\exp[-\beta\,d(a,b)]$, where parameter $\beta>0$, called the \emph{inverse temperature}, is related to the mutation rate, and it is defined from the constraint on mutual information.
+The reason why this exponential solution in the Hamming space corresponds to independent substitutions with the same probability $\mu/(\alpha-1)$ is because Hamming metric is computed as the sum $d_H(a,b)=\sum_{i=1}^l\delta_{a_i}(b_i)$ of elementary distances $\delta_{a_i}(b_i)$ between letters $a_i$ and $b_i$ in $i$th position in the string, and the values $\delta_{a_i}(b_i)$ are equal to zero or one independent of the specific letters of the alphabet or their position $i$.
+Other, more complex mutation operators, which incorporate multiple parameters or non-independent substitutions (the phenomenon known in biology as \emph{epistasis}) can be considered as optimal solutions of the same variational problem, but applied to a different representation space $\cH$ with a different metric.